 For something a bit more adventurous, head to The Roaches where you can put your climbing skills to the test.
 This rocky ridge, above Leek and Tittesworth Reservoir, is steeped in legend.
 Doxey Pool, at the top of The Roaches, is home to mythical mermaids while the deep chasm of Lud’s Church will take your breath away.
 Visit on a clear day and you’ll be able to see all the way to Mount Snowdon in Wales, too.

-If your map-reading isn’t up to much or you prefer to stick to paved paths, check out one of the Peak District’s traffic-free trails.
+If you prefer to stick to paved paths, check out one of the Peak District’s traffic-free trails.
 Not only are these great for hikers, dog walkers, cyclists and horse riders, but you’re never far from a pub or cafe, either.

 The Monsal Trail, which runs between Bakewell and Blackwell Mill, would be my first choice.
 It’s spectacularly scenic and follows an 8.5-mile section of the former Midland Railway line.
-Most of the trail opened to the public in 1981 but four former railway tunnels were out of bounds for safety reasons.
+Most of the trail opened to the public in 1981 but four former railway tunnels were out of bounds.
 They were finally opened to the public in 2011, however, after millions of pounds of investment.

-The tunnels, which are around 400m long, are well lit from dawn to dusk and serve as great landmarks on any walks.
+The tunnels, which are around 400m long, are lit from dawn to dusk and serve as great landmarks.
 I did think Ernie might be a little wary of them but he proved me wrong!
 Combine at least one of the tunnels with a stroll across the Headstone Viaduct and you’re in for a great time.

 The Tissington Trail is another lovely traffic-free route, running for 13 miles between Buxton and Ashbourne.
-This also follows an old train line – this time The London and North Western Railway – and is, of course, close to the quirky Edward & Vintage sweet shop mentioned above.
+This also follows an old train line – the London and North Western Railway – and is close to the Edward & Vintage sweet shop mentioned above.

 Some great walking opportunities can also be had near the Ladybower Reservoir.
 Beneath it lies the remains of a village flooded during the Second World War to make way for the Derwent Dam.
-You can see the best of the area on a four-mile walk through the Derwent Valley, that also takes in some local farmland and the moors.
+See the best of the area on a four-mile walk through the Derwent Valley, that also takes in some local farmland and the moors.

-BEST PLACE TO GRAB A BITE?
 If you’re into your craft ales, check out the Buxton Brewery Tap House.
-This dog-friendly bar usually has 18 brews on draft and 16 on keg, plus a great selection of bottles and other beverages.
+This dog-friendly bar usually has 18 brews on draft and 16 on keg, plus a great selection of bottles.
 Many of the locally-produced brews will knock your socks off as they are at least 6% ABV!

-The tap house – and the experimental cellar bar – are just moments from the Pavilion Gardens and great places to refuel after a walk in the park.
-Foodwise, expect to chow down on hearty American-style bar food such as burgers, brisket and mac and cheese – great for helping soak up a pint or seven.
+The tap house – and the experimental cellar bar – are just moments from the Pavilion Gardens.
+Foodwise, expect to chow down on hearty American-style bar food such as burgers, brisket and mac and cheese.
+It’s all great for helping soak up a pint or seven.

 Alternatively, check out dog-friendly RedWillow just around the corner.
-This stylish bar, housed in a former bank, is operated by a Macclesfield brewery and has a great selection of beer at very reasonable prices.
-Work your way through the range while relaxing on one of the Chesterfield sofas – and make sure you try one of the stone-baked pizzas, too.
+This stylish bar, housed in a former bank, is operated by a Macclesfield brewery.
+Work your way through its range of beers while relaxing on one of the Chesterfield sofas.
+Make sure you try one of the stone-baked pizzas, too.

 For boozy souvenirs to take home, head to Buxton’s Beer District shop.
 It is packed full of fantastic Peak District products from craft ale to artisan gin and coffee.
 One of the best things about the shop is the staff, though.
 They really know their stuff and love having visiting doggos stop by.

 If it’s a traditional country pub you’re after, try The Manifold Inn in Hulme End.
-This popular place serves everything from steak and ale pies to vegan delights – not what you’d expect in the middle of the countryside.
+This popular place serves everything from steak and ale pies to vegan delights.
 Dogs are welcome in the bar area and conservatory but not the more formal restaurant.
-The pub also has a beer garden with views over the Manifold River and if you like it that much, you can even book a room and stay the night.
+The pub also has a beer garden with views over the Manifold River.
+And if you like it that much, you can even book a room and stay the night.

-Hipster-style dining can be enjoyed at The Old Dog in Thorpe, which has an old facade but a very modern outlook.
-The pub serves a range of burgers, hot dogs and sandwiches with a trendy selection of sides – think halloumi fries, chipotle sauce and avocado salads.
+Hipster-style dining can be enjoyed at The Old Dog in Thorpe, which has an old facade but a modern outlook.
+The pub serves burgers, hot dogs and sandwiches with a trendy selection of sides.
+Think halloumi fries, chipotle sauce and avocado salads.
 Dogs are welcome throughout.

-And if you’ve been out and about walking the Monsal Trail, stop by The Crispin Inn in nearby Great Longstone afterwards.
-This popular pub has an award-winning cellar and serves great food, which can be enjoyed in front of a roaring log fire.
+And if you’ve been out and about walking the Monsal Trail, stop by The Crispin Inn in nearby Great Longstone.
+Here, you can enjoy a lovely traditional meal in front of a roaring log fire.
 Dogs are allowed everywhere inside, as well as in the garden area.
 The pub also hosts a great quiz night every Friday evening.

-WHERE SHOULD I STAY?
 For a central town location, you can’t beat the Alison Park Hotel in Buxton.
-This small, family-run hotel is housed in a beautiful Edwardian building just a short stroll from all the shops, bars and attractions.
+This family-run hotel is housed in a beautiful Edwardian building near all the shops, bars and attractions.
 Dogs are welcome and there’s no extra charge for them.

 Alternatively, try Birch Cottage in Warslow, which is just over the border in Staffordshire.
 This lovely self-catering cottage sleeps three, plus up to two dogs.
-The cute enclosed garden boasts fantastic views over the surrounding fields and there are plenty of fantastic walks that start from the doorstep.
+The garden has fantastic views over the surrounding fields and plenty of good walks start from the doorstep.

-By rail, the Hope Valley Line between Manchester and Sheffield passes through the Peak District, stopping at villages in the beautiful Derwent, Hope and Edale valleys (Northern Railway).
-To the south is the Derwent Valley Line from Derby to Matlock, where the Derbyshire Dales meet the National Park (East Midlands Trains).
+By rail, the Hope Valley Line between Manchester and Sheffield passes through the Peak District.
+It stops at several villages in the beautiful Derwent, Hope and Edale valleys (Northern Railway).
+To the south is the Derwent Valley Line.
+It runs from Derby to Matlock, where the Derbyshire Dales meet the National Park (East Midlands Trains).

-To the west is the Manchester to Glossop line and the Manchester to Buxton line, for access to Dark Peak moors and White Peak dales (Northern Railway), and to the north is the Manchester to Huddersfield line, which stops at Greenfield and Marsden for access to Dove Stones, the Wessenden Valley and the open moors (TransPennine Express).
+To the west is the Manchester to Glossop line and the Manchester to Buxton line, for access to Dark Peak moors and White Peak dales (Northern Railway).
+To the north is the Manchester to Huddersfield line, which stops at Greenfield and Marsden for access to Dove Stones, the Wessenden Valley and the open moors (TransPennine Express).

 If you plan to arrive by air, look for flights to Manchester Airport.
 From there, regular rail services run to Manchester city centre, where you can jump on a connecting train to the Peak District.
 Alternatively, take bus service 199 from the airport direct to Buxton.